How to round corners in Photoshop tutorial

 Choosing white from the Color Picker.

-Back in the Layer Style dialog box, make sure the stroke Position is set to Inside.
+Back in the Layer Style dialog box, set the Position to Inside.

 The stroke Position and Size options.